geoffswc/IDLPublicDatasets/README.md

 #### 6. Extract the relevant annotations and transcriptions from the JSON files

-The level of detail is very high for the JSON output from video intelligence.
-Although we should keep these files and and make them available to researchers, we do want a more condensed CSV format as a public dataset download link and/or as a set of columns in a BigQuery dataset.
+The JSON output files from video intelligence contain very granular information about transcripts and annotations.
+For example, the JSON file includes information about location, time, and confidence for each character in embedded text, stored in a deep and elaborate tree structure.
+Because this information is expensive to generate and may be useful, we should keep these files and and make them available to researchers.
+However, for a prepared dataset on IDL or public take on BigQuery, we will want to provide a more condensed tablular version CSV format.
 The Create-Pandas-Annotations workbook contains code to extract the relevant annotations and transcripts from the JSON files and create a CSV output.

 #### 7. Prepare a CSV file for BigQuery